EgosOwn/onionr/docs/usage/install.md

 # Onionr Installation

-The following steps work broadly speaking for Windows, Mac, and Linux.
+The following steps work broadly speaking for WSL, Mac, and Linux.

 1. Verify python3.7+ is installed: if not, see https://www.python.org/downloads/